 I came across The Golden Standard on Instagram recently and was inspired by her post on how to Live Like a Bee.
-I did a blog post a while back about my tips for conserving water and energy, and I wanted this post to be similar, but instead I’m going to talk about some products that I currently have or have been wanting that help provide sustainability to my lifestyle.
+I did a blog post a while back about my tips for conserving water and energy, and I wanted this post to be similar, but instead, I’m going to talk about some products that I currently have or have been wanting that help to provide sustainability to my lifestyle.

 Pour Over Coffee